-The first step is too choose whether your baseline design will be implemented in PyMTL or Verilog.
-Once you have decided, set the rtl_language Python variable in the IntMulBaseRTL.py file to be either 'pymtl' or 'verilog'.
-If you are using PyMTL then your RTL design should be placed in IntMulBasePRTL.py.
-If you are using Verilog then your RTL design should be placed in IntMulBaseVRTL.v.
-If you would like, you can delete the files for the language you are not planning to use.
-For example, if you are using PyMTL, you can delete the IntMulBaseVRTL.v file to make your lab subdirectory a bit more tidy.
+The first step is to set your baseline design implementation to Verilog.
+To do so, set the rtl_language Python variable in the IntMulBaseRTL.py file to 'verilog'.
+Your RTL design should be placed in IntMulBaseVRTL.v.
+If you would like, you can delete the files in PyMTL, which are only given for reference, to avoid confusion.
+For example, you can delete the IntMulBasePRTL.py file to make your lab subdirectory a bit more tidy.

 We will be decomposing the baseline design into two separate modules: the datapath which has paths for moving data through various arithmetic blocks, muxes, and registers; and the control unit which is in charge of managing the movement of data through the datapath.
 This decomposition is an example of the modular design principle in general, and more specifically the control/datapath split design pattern.
-Your datapath module, control unit module, as well as the parent module that connects the datapath and control unit together should all be placed in a single file (i.e., IntMulBasePRTL.py or IntMulBaseVRTL.v).
+Your datapath module, control unit module, as well as the parent module that connects the datapath and control unit together should all be placed in a single file (i.e., IntMulBaseVRTL.v).

 The datapath for the baseline design is shown in Figure 3.
 The blue signals represent control/status signals for communicating between the datapath and the control unit.
 Your datapath module should instantiate a child module for each of the blocks in the datapath diagram; in other words, you must use a structural design style in the datapath.
-Although you are free to develop your own modules to use in the datapath, we recommend using the ones provided for you in either pclib (for PyMTL) or vclib (for Verilog).
+Although you are free to develop your own modules to use in the datapath, we recommend using the ones provided for you in vclib for Verilog.